timskillman/go-sdl/README.md

 ## Why?

-Very simply I wanted to get SDL2 up and running using Go using the following setup;
+Very simply I wanted to get SDL2 up and running using the GO lanugage for both Windows and Linux (Raspberry Pi specifically).

-- Windows
-- VSCode
-- C++ support (for compiling C programs for Go)
+I also wanted to setup Windows with a C compiler (gcc/gpp) using MinGW which I have described here.

 Windows and VSCode probably isn't the best environment for writing Go-SDL programs but it's probably the most accessible.

-On linux this is easier to setup as gcc is part of the Linux OS for the C++ support.
+Linux, on the other-hand, is easier to setup as gcc is part of Linux OS.

 Before I begin I want to thank [Ve & Co](https://github.com/veandco) for their amazing work on their [go-sdl2](https://github.com/veandco/go-sdl2) Go bindings and examples